Myrciaria delicatula: Distribution

 Myrciaria delicatula is found in araucaria moist forests, gallery forests and grasslands in Argentina, Paraguay, Bolivia, and southern and eastern Brazil.

 Description

 Myrciaria delicatula grows slowly to a semideciduous shrub or small tree, between 4 and 10 metres tall.
 The leaves are simple, hairless, opposite, with a stem of between 2 and 4mm long, and a texture similar to cardboard.
-The leaf is between 2 and 3.5cm long and between 0.5 and 1.1cm wide, has a wedge-shaped base, and ends with a short tip.
+The leaf is between 2 and 3.5 cm long and between 0.5 and 1.1 cm wide, has a wedge-shaped base, and ends with a short tip.
 The plant produces edible black berries around 10mm in diameter, containing between 1 and 4 seeds.
 The flavour of the fruit has been compared to that of Eugenia pyriformis.